freenas/freenas-docs/userguide/help.rst

 Support Icon
 ------------

-The "Support" icon, the third icon from the left in the top menubar, provides a shortcut to
+The :guilabel:`Support` icon, the third icon from the left in the top menubar, provides a shortcut to
 :menuselection:`System --> Support`.
 This screen can be used to create a support ticket.
 Refer to